ys-pro-duction/Minesweeper/README.md

     - Locate `Minesweeper.java`.
     - Right-click on `Minesweeper.java` and select `Run 'Minesweeper.main()'`.

+4. Add the json-20240303.jar file to the libs directory.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- USAGE -->
 ## Usage

 Upon running the application, a main window will appear, asking the user to choose a level of difficulty (Easy, Medium, Hard).
 The game board is then presented according to the chosen difficulty.
-High scores are saved locally in `highScore.txt`.
+High scores are saved locally in highScores.json, located in the user's home directory.

 ### Autoplay Feature
 - The Autoplay feature is currently under development.